thequillapp/thequillapp.github.io/_pages/termsofuse.md

 <br>
 You agree that we may access, store, process, and use any information and personal data that you provide following the terms of the Privacy Policy and your choices (including settings).

+Quill is hosted with Google Firebase.
+By using Quill, you accept the Firebase privacy policy found here: https://firebase.google.com/support/privacy/.

 By submitting suggestions of other feedback regarding the Licensed Application, you agree that we can use and share such feedback for any purpose without compensation to you.

 We do not assert any ownership over your Contributions.
 You retain full ownership of all of your Contributions and any intellectual property rights or other proprietary rights associated with your Contributions.
 We are not liable for any statements or representations in your Contributions provided by you in any area in the Licensed Application.
 You are solely responsible for your Contributions to the Licensed Application and you expressly agree to exonerate us from any and all responsibility and to refrain from any legal action against us regarding your Contributions.